Josh-Cena/eslint-config-jc/packages/eslint-config/README.md

 - It enforces a practice concerning a construct that we never use in the first place

 Instead, in such case, we'd rather have multiple errors.

+All rules are considered as `error` by default, unless there are enough justifications to turn it into a warning or turn it off, as outlined above.